latlan1/simulated_annealing_optimization/README.md

 ## Notebook 1: optimization_of_wine_quality_compare_cooling_method

+Explored various hyperparmeter for SA algorithm such as the temperature decreasing rules (linear vs exponential, etc.)

 ## Notebook 2: optimization_of_wine_quality_linear

-This is the start of my foray into optimization techniques that can be used on empirical datasets to find optimal ranges of parameters.
-Alternative techniques include Bayesian optimization (can be used for model hyperparmeter optimization or for expensive cost function calls) and BFGS optimization algorithm (to find the best input parameters to a pre-trained deep neural net model).
+This is the start of my foray into the SA optimization technique on an empirical dataset to find optimal ranges of parameters for high quality Portuguese wine.